aspose-total/Aspose.Total-Products/total/en/android-java/conversion/word-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLS in Android Applications or Online App" h2="Export WORD to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to Excel spreadsheets is a common requirement for many businesses.
+It allows users to easily manipulate and analyze data in a spreadsheet format.
+Additionally, Excel spreadsheets are often used for reporting and data visualization.
+As a result, converting Word documents to Excel spreadsheets can be a useful tool for businesses.

+<h2>How Aspose.Total helps for Word to XLS Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORD to XLS conversion feature inside your android applications.
-Firstly, you can convert WORD to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of document manipulation and conversion APIs that can be used to integrate WORD to XLS conversion features into Android applications.
+The suite includes Aspose.Words for Android via Java, a feature-rich document manipulation and conversion API, and Aspose.Cells for Java, an API for converting HTML to XLS.

+Using Aspose.Words for Android via Java, users can convert WORD documents to HTML.
+This HTML can then be converted to XLS using Aspose.Cells for Java.
+This process is simple and efficient, allowing users to quickly and easily convert Word documents to Excel spreadsheets.
+Additionally, Aspose.Total for Android via Java is a comprehensive suite of APIs, allowing users to manipulate and convert a variety of document formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}